waterjugs/SYN-Seed-Script/README.md

   - 3440 x 1440
   - 5120 x 2160

-If you do not have one of these supported resolutions, this error box will apear when the script runs.
+If you do not have one of these supported resolutions, this error box will apear and the script will not work correctly.

 ![first](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Game%20Resolution%20Error.png)